 - Criminal proceedings, outcomes and sentences

-- Physical identifiers including DNA, fingerprints and other genetic samples
+- Physical identifiers including DNA, fingerprints and other genetic samples and photographs

 - Sound and visual images